bofualex/Vertical-Rating-View/README.md

 Designable in xib or storyboard.

 Drag VerticalRatingView.swift to your project.
-Just drag an UIView and set its class to HorizontalRatingView and go to attributes.
+Just drag an UIView and set its class to VerticalRatingView and go to attributes.